BigMurph619/Emerald-Monomon/readme.md

 `Battle Armor / Shell Armor`.

 **NOTE:** Pure Power and huge power are allowed so long as you NEVER use a physical attacking move.
+Pickup is allowed on primary Pokemon (may not use pickup items from HM friend).
 Pokemon 420 BST or Lower are exempt.

 # Banned Moves: